Sin-Aman/IoT-Smart-Pi-Greenhouse/README.md

 ## Solution
 Our IoT-based mini greenhouse utilizes a Raspberry Pi as the central control unit.
 It incorporates a DHT22 sensor for humidity and temperature, a soil moisture sensor, a servo motor for window automation, and a fan motor for temperature regulation.

-## Deliverables
-The project delivers a fully operational smart greenhouse model, showcasing real-time environmental monitoring, automated control systems, and the integration of IoT technology for enhanced agricultural efficiency.

 ## Architecture
 ![image](https://github.com/Sin-Aman/IoT-Smart-Pi-Greenhouse/assets/108439592/1c501d11-68ad-4a6d-9073-5dcf61b24502)